What is Account-Based Marketing (ABM)?

 - Marketing and Sales Alignment

-Sales depends on marketing to bring in warm leads.
+Sales depend on marketing to bring in warm leads.
 Marketing has stepped up to the challenge, but there are still instances where both teams target separate accounts.
 ABM requires cooperation between teams as they work together to target key decision makers within the same accounts.

 - Less Waste

 With ABM, you’re only focusing on the accounts that are most likely to drive revenue.
-This means you waste less time on leads that don’t matter, or are unqualified.
+This means you waste less time on leads that don’t matter or are unqualified.

 According to SiriusDecisions, 90% of marketers recognize the value of ABM.